someengineering/fixinventory/resotometrics/README.md

 ```

 Let us dissect what we've written here:
-- `query is(instance)` fetch all the resources that inherit from base kind `instance`.
+- `search is(instance)` fetch all the resources that inherit from base kind `instance`.
 This would be compute instances like `aws_ec2_instance` or `gcp_instance`.
-- `merge_ancestors cloud,account,region` merge the resulting instances with their ancestor resources (meaning their parents and parent parents higher up the graph going towards the graph root) so that we can aggregate by cloud name, account name and so on.
-- `aggregate reported.cloud.name as cloud, reported.account.name as account, reported.region.name as region, reported.instance_type as type` aggregate the instance metrics by `cloud`, `account`, and `region` name as well as `instance_type` (think `GROUP_BY` in SQL).
+- `aggregate /ancestors.cloud.reported.name as cloud, /ancestors.account.reported.name as account, /ancestors.region.reported.name as region, instance_type as type` aggregate the instance metrics by `cloud`, `account`, and `region` name as well as `instance_type` (think `GROUP_BY` in SQL).
-- `sum(1) as instances_total, sum(reported.instance_cores) as cores_total, sum(reported.instance_memory*1024*1024*1024) as memory_bytes` sum up the total number of instances, number of instance cores and memory.
+- `sum(1) as instances_total, sum(instance_cores) as cores_total, sum(instance_memory*1024*1024*1024) as memory_bytes` sum up the total number of instances, number of instance cores and memory.
 The later is stored in GB and here we convert it to bytes as is customary in Prometheus exporters.

 ### Taking it one step further
 ```
-query is(instance) and reported.instance_status = running | merge_ancestors cloud,account,region,instance_type as parent_instance_type | aggregate reported.cloud.name as cloud, reported.account.name as account, reported.region.name as region, reported.instance_type as type : sum(reported.parent_instance_type.ondemand_cost) as instances_hourly_cost_estimate
+search is(instance) and instance_status = running | aggregate /ancestors.cloud.reported.name as cloud, /ancestors.account.reported.name as account, /ancestors.region.reported.name as region, instance_type as type : sum(/ancestors.instance_type.reported.ondemand_cost) as instances_hourly_cost_estimate
 ```

-Again the same query with line feeds for readbility (can not be copy'pasted)
+Again the same query with line feeds for readability (can not be copy'pasted)
 ```
-query is(instance) and reported.instance_status = running |
+search is(instance) and instance_status = running |
-  merge_ancestors
-    cloud,account,region,instance_type as parent_instance_type |
   aggregate
-    reported.cloud.name as cloud,
+    /ancestors.cloud.reported.name as cloud,
-    reported.account.name as account,
+    /ancestors.account.reported.name as account,
-    reported.region.name as region,
+    /ancestors.region.reported.name as region,
-    reported.instance_type as type :
+    instance_type as type :
-  sum(reported.parent_instance_type.ondemand_cost) as instances_hourly_cost_estimate
+  sum(/ancestors.instance_type.reported.ondemand_cost) as instances_hourly_cost_estimate
 ```

 Outputs something like